-If you are seeking private therapy then no, you won’t need to speak to your GP first.
-If you’re coming to counselling through private healthcare then yes, you will need a GP referral first.
-All of our clients need to be registered with a GP, otherwise we are unable to see them for therapy.
+If you are seeking private therapy or low cost counselling you will not need to speak to your GP first.
+If you’re coming to counselling through private healthcare, you will need a GP referral first.
+Low cost counselling clients need to be registered with a GP, otherwise we are unable to see them for therapy.

-Counselling is short-term, therapy that will typically last between 6 and 15 sessions.
-It helps you identify coping strategies for an issue in your life, and ways to work through it.
-It offers a space that is warm, empathic and non-judgemental.
+- Counselling: A short-term therapy that will typically last between 6-15 sessions.
+Counselling helps you identify coping strategies for an issue in your life, and ways to work through it.

-Psychotherapy is longer-term, open-ended therapy that allows you the time and space to delve deeper into the issues affecting your life.
-It can help you identify unhelpful patterns and behaviours that often have roots in childhood, and it can help you work towards healing your deepest wounds.
+- Psychotherapy: Longer-term, open-ended therapy that allows you the time and space to delve deeper into the issues affecting your life.
+It can help you identify unhelpful patterns and behaviours that often have roots in childhood, and help you work towards healing your deepest wounds.

-We will help you find a match for your needs, your schedule, your budget and your aspirations.
+We are here to help you find a match for your needs, your schedule, your budget and your aspirations.

-Take your time to look at a few profiles of therapists who offer session at the times that would work best for you.
+Take your time to look at a few profiles of therapists who offer sessions at the times that would work best for you.
 Read what the therapist says about the conditions they work with and the way they work, and think about what you want to achieve from the sessions and whether that would be a good fit for you.
-Once you have done your research listen to your instinct about who might be the right one for you.

-Private therapists are fully qualified, and some have been practising for some years.
-They offer appointments during the evenings and at weekends too.
-Fees range from £50 to £130.
+Private therapists are fully qualified, and some have been practising for many years.
+They offer appointments during the evenings and weekends.
+Fees range from £65 to £150.

-In your first session your therapist will take you through an initial assessment, which will be a series of questions to get to know you and the issues you’re bringing to therapy.
+In your first session, your therapist will take you through an initial assessment, which will be a series of questions to get to know you and the issues you’re bringing to therapy.
 Your counsellor will also want to find out about your current health and wellbeing, as well as issues and patterns from your past that you may want to work through.
-You’ll have the opportunity to ask questions about how therapy will work.
+Here, you’ll also have the opportunity to ask questions about how therapy will work.

-Counselling is a talking therapy, so you do the talking and your therapist does the listening, questioning and reflecting.
-Therapy offers a safe, confidential space each week for you to feel heard and understood, to gain new perspective on difficulties in your life, and build a stronger sense of self.
+Counselling is a talking therapy, so you do the talking while your therapist does the listening, questioning and reflecting.
+Therapy offers a safe, confidential space each week for you to feel heard and understood, gain new perspectives on difficulties in your life and build a stronger sense of self.

-This is a difficult question to answer as it varies very much depending on you, the difficulties you would like to work on, and your goals for therapy.
-You can discuss the likely length of time or number of sessions this will take with your therapist in the first session and work out a treatment plan.
+The amount of sessions you need will vary depending on you, the difficulties you would like to work on and your goals for therapy.
+You can discuss the likely length of time or number of sessions this will take with your therapist in the first session, and work out a treatment plan together.

-The Awareness Centre is a private healthcare provider for Aviva, AXA PPP, BUPA, BUPA Global, Cigna, Vitality Health and WPA.
+The Awareness Centre is a private healthcare provider for Allianz Care, Aviva, Axa Health, BUPA, Vitality Health and WPA.
 If your insurance is with any of these companies, give them a call to check you’re covered and ask your GP for a referral.
-Then get in touch with TAC on 020 8673 4545 to be referred to a therapist who’s a healthcare provider.
+Then get in touch with us to be referred to a therapist who’s a healthcare provider.

 If you cannot make a session, you will need to contact your therapist directly and inform them.
-Therapists have different terms and conditions in regards to their practice and missed sessions or cancellations and often there is a charge incurred with missed appointments.
+Therapists have different terms and conditions regarding missed sessions or cancellations, and often there is a charge incurred.

 The relationship with your therapist is paramount.
 You need to feel comfortable opening up to a professional every week, and if the rapport isn’t there then it’s best to raise that straight away.
 We’re happy to find you another therapist who may be more suitable to your situation, issues and requirements.

 Counselling and psychotherapy work best when you have weekly sessions.
 That’s why we offer therapy seven days a week, to fit around your busy schedule.
 You may be working shifts, or have irregular work patterns.
-Our therapists our also available weekends, which may be a time when you, too, have time for yourself.
-To explore options, call the Front of house team on 020 8673 4545.
+Our therapists are also available on weekends.
+If, however, you can’t commit to regular sessions, you can organise a separate schedule with your private therapist.
+Low-cost counselling is weekly.

 Yes, our ground floor consulting rooms in both centres are fully accessible.
 We have wide-access doors, and a toilet suitable for disabled users.

 We do not provide a home visit counselling service, however some of our counsellors work via phone and an online platform.
 It can be a helpful and powerful way of accessing therapy if you’re not able to travel to the centre.
-Just ask the Front of house team when you call to book an appointment and they can refer you to a therapist who offers telephone or therapy online.
+Our team will be able to refer you to a therapist who offers telephone or online therapy.